ga-wdi-boston/capstone-project/README.md

     -   Link to your **pitch deck** – documentation of your wireframes, user stories, and proposed architecture
     -   Descriptions of any **unsolved problems** or **major hurdles** you had to overcome

+    API:
+    - Links to your client-side application, deployed client app, and deployed api.
+    - An ERD
+    - A list of your API routes
+    - **Installation instructions** for any dependencies
+    - Explanations of the **technologies** used
+    - A couple paragraphs about the **general approach you took**
+    - Descriptions of any **unsolved problems** or **major hurdles** you had to overcome

 **IMPORTANT** If you do not meet the planning or daily requirements, you